 We distinguish between network uptime (can we reach the server?) and application uptime (does the site actually load?).
 Too many hosts claim "100% network uptime" while serving 500 errors.

 Our monitors check both HTTP response codes and content verification.
-If your site returns a 200 status but displays an error page, that's downtime in our book.
+If your site returns a 200 status but displays an error page, that counts as downtime.

 Load Testing

 Monthly load tests simulate traffic spikes using tools like Apache Bench and custom Node.js scripts.
-We measure how performance degrades under load—crucial data that static benchmarks miss.
+We measure how performance degrades under load, which static benchmarks miss entirely.

 Shared hosting typically starts struggling at 50+ concurrent users.
 Good VPS hosting should handle 200+ without breaking a sweat.